Transfer Boards Buying Guide – How to Choose the Best Option for Safety and Ease!

 Where Should The Caregiver Be Positioned During A Transfer Board Transfer?

 You or your carer can use the transfer board by slipping one end under your leg.
-You won’t pinch anyone’s skin if you hold it at an angle.
+If you hold it at an angle, you won’t pinch anyone’s skin.
 You may attach the opposite end of the board to the wheelchair’s ramp.

-Be sure to go and check out some of the transfer boards we have picked out, along with all the other mobility aids on this website.
+Be sure to check out some of the transfer boards we have picked out, along with all the other mobility aids on this website.

-How Do You Transfer A Paralyzed Patient From Bed To Wheelchair?
+How Do You Transfer A Paralyzed Patient From a Bed To a Wheelchair?

 The ceilings above the patients’ chairs need to be widened.
 Conveniently located wheelchair spots close to patient rooms are preferred.
 Someone must help the bedridden individual get out of bed.

 Instructions: Have the patient come to you.
-You must turn around to sit on the chair with the correct orientation.
+It would be best to turn around and sit on the chair with the correct orientation.
 Closing their eyes, holding hands, and leaning back in their chairs will help them relax and focus.
 Have a seat if you can wait a while.

 When Moving A Patient, What Should You Avoid?